Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 Finally, in \cite{GS-direct} the authors consider an extended version of the arithmetic Chow group $\widecheck{\CH}^k(X)\supseteq \widehat{\CH}^k(X)$.
 Generators are pairs of the form $(Z,g)$, where $Z$ is an algebraic cycle of codimension $k$ in $X$, and $g$ is any current in $\widetilde{D}^{k,k}(X)$ (not necessarily a Green current).
 Relations are given again by rational equivalence.
 It is shown in \emph{loc.~cit.~} that there is a canonical isomorphism

 Note that since the pushforward is a map of groups, not of rings, there is a priori no ring structure on $\widecheck{\CH}^*(X)$.
-However, one can think of elements in $\widecheck{\CH}^*(X)$ as some kind of $b$-cycles.
-Hence, it seems possible to define an intersection pairing if one is willing to restrict to some kind of ``positive'' elements.
+However, one can think of elements in $\widecheck{\CH}^*(X)$ as some kind of arithmetic $b$-cycles and, it seems possible to define an intersection pairing if one is willing to restrict to some kind of ``positive'' elements.
 We will pursue this idea in the future.

-We remark that one can interpret the isomorphsim above as saying that the non-archimedean analogue of choosing a (singular) hermitian metric on a vector bundle $E$ on $X$ is the choice of a tower of extensions $\left\{\mathfrak{E}_{\X}\right\}_{\X}$, where $\mathfrak{E}_{\X}$ is a vector bundle on $\X$, extending $E$, compatible under pushforward.
+We remark that one can interpret the isomorphism above as saying that the non-archimedean analogue of choosing a (singular) hermitian metric on a vector bundle $E$ on $X$ is the choice of a tower of extensions $\left\{\mathfrak{E}_{\X}\right\}_{\X}$, where $\mathfrak{E}_{\X}$ is a vector bundle on $\X$, extending $E$, whose Chern classes, defined in the Chow groups of the special fibers, are compatible under pushforward (see Remark \ref{rem:proj}).